 - Phone isn’t factory reset: The phone’s activation lock is still on.

-- Incorrectly reported phone model: The phone model we received is different from the one you picked.
+- Incorrectly reported phone model: The phone model we received is different from the one you selected.

-- Phone shipped more than 30 days after new phone was delivered.
+- Phone shipped more than 30 days after the new phone was delivered.

 - Phone reported lost or stolen.

-- Received package was empty or had miscellaneous item.
+- Received package was empty or had miscellaneous items.

 (Optional) Cancel trade-in

-- If you return the phone you bought with your trade-in, you'll receive the trade-in value as a Google Store credit in your account.
+- If you return the phone you bought with your trade-in, you'll get the trade-in value as a Google Store credit in your account.